robert-hoff/Kq1Pathing/README.md

 ## Usage

-Use the `PathFinder` class to specify endpoints and intitiate a shortest path-search.
+Use the `PathFinder` class to specify endpoints and initiate a shortest path-search.
-One or more rectangular goal regions can be speficied with `SetGoalRegion`. `FindPathsFrom` describes the starting point and initiates the search. `ShowSolutions` prints the results.
+One or more rectangular goal regions can be specified with `SetGoalRegion`. `FindPathsFrom` describes the starting point and initiates the search. `ShowSolutions` prints the results.
 For example:

 ```csharp